 You can read a specific history by selecting a varietal from the following list:

 What grape varietal has the potential to express the bracing acidity and minerality of Riesling, the floral bouquet of Pinot Gris, and the mouthfeel and fruit of Viognier?
-The answer is Albarino, Bray Vineyards newest varietal, and the subject of this month’s newsletter trivia section.
+The answer is Albarino, one of our 22 varietals.
 A source of high quality white wines from the Iberian Peninsula, it is an important cultivar but morphologically diverse and subject to a considerable amount of name confusion.
 The grape is known as Albarino in the Galicia region of northwest Spain, (Galicia is an autonomous area of Spain, containing several provinces and located directly north of the Portuguese border).
 The grape’s name changes to Alvarinho when you move south across the border into northwest Portugal.
 Although these two similarly named grapes are in fact genetically identical,there is considerable doubt about other synonymous varietals.
 Two in particular, Cainho Branco (from Portugal) and Cainho Blanco (from Galicia) were once thought to be morphological divergent strains of Albarino.
 The DNA analysis says otherwise, and the current evidence indicates that these two grapes are the same varietal but a completely separate cultivar from Albarino.
 To add to the confusion, there are regions in northwest Spain growing grapes that are locally known as Albarino but which are genetically related to the grape named Savagnin which itself is genetically identical to Gewurztraminer.

 Albarino displays a large amount of morphological diversity which is usually considered an indicator of an ancient grape varietal.
 As with most old varietals, there is always some unsubstantiatedromantic folklore associated with their time and place of origin.
 In Albarino’s case, locals thought the grape to be of German ancestry because the name “Alba-Rino” translates as “the white from the Rhine” and Riesling was thought to be the parent grape.
 After all, there were some very noticeable similarities between the two both in the morphology of the vine and in physiological characteristics of the finished wine.
 Legend had the 12th century Benedictine Monks from the monastery in Cluny, Saône- et Loire, France bringing the grape to Spain during a pilgrimage to Santiago de Compostela, the Capitol of Galicia and alleged burial site of Saint James the Apostle.